RachWalm/wiki-pride/README.md

 [Ready to implement wireframe](./wiki_pride_app/static/images/finalWireframes.pdf)

+### Why Django, HTML and CSS were used

+As half of the team appeared to be able to use Django and bootstrap the initial plan was to use Django and Bootstrap

 ### 5 planes of UX design

 1. STRATEGY (what do we want to achieve with our project):